pedrovasalmeida/clone-b3-website/README.md

 # Clone B3 Website

-A project that aims to clone the interface of the brazilian stock exchange, B3.
+A project to clone the interface of the brazilian stock exchange, B3.

 The official website: [**A Bolsa do Brasil | B3**](http://www.b3.com.br/)